contact us q&a board ARHA Banner

 12. At no time shall a judge take a cast of dogs into the field without at least one handler.

-2. An approved method is to use color-coded collars at least 1 inch in width made of day glow fabric, or other fabric that is clearly visible.
+D. Identification of Hounds in the Hunt: All hounds must be marked in such a way that the judge can identify each hound without the handlers having to report to the judge which hound is his.
+An approved method is to use color-coded collars at least 1 inch in width made of day glow fabric, or other fabric that is clearly visible.
 The judge should assign the collars at the casting stakes to match, as well as possible, the collars already on the individual hounds.

 E. Awards

-2. A first place award must be given in the Champion Class and a first place award must be given in the Grand Champion class.
+2. A first-place award must be given in the Champion Class and a first-place award must be given in the Grand Champion class.
 However, a club has the option of giving out more awards if it desires.

 4. No cash prizes may be awarded without the permission of the ARHA.